 - 1. Completion of the NFCC application and payment of the \$20 non-refundable application fee. - 2.
 Completed medical clearance forms. - 3.
 Documentation of high school graduation (transcript) or copy of GED.
 Exceptions to this rule will be evaluated on a case-by-case basis. - 4.
 Documentation of birth date (driver's license or birth certificate). - 5.
 Completion of background check. - 6.
-Achievement of the minimal score requirements of 83 in reading comprehension, 83 in sentence structure and 72 in arithmetic on the College Placement Test (CPT).
-A \$10 fee is required at the time of testing. - 7.
-Florida licensure as an emergency medical technician (or must be eliqible to sit for the state licensure exam during the first phase of the paramedic course). - 8.
+Completion of the Florida Postsecondary Readiness Test (PERT) with minimum scores of 104 in Reading Comprehension, 99 in Writing, and 96 in Mathematics.
+Successful completion of college coursework may exempt students from PERT requirements.
+A \$10 fee is required at the time of testing.
+See program advisor for more details. - 7.
+Florida licensure as an emergency medical technician (or must be eligible to sit for the state licensure exam during the first phase of the paramedic course). - 8.
 Attendance at an orientation session.

-Title Credit Hours
+Course # Title Credit Hours

-Paramedic I 10
+EMS 2603C Paramedic I 10

-Paramedic I Clinical 3
+EMS 2656 Paramedic I Clinical 3

-Paramedic II 12
+EMS 2604C Paramedic II 12

-Paramedic II Clinical 5
+EMS 2676 Paramedic II Clinical 5

-Paramedic III 3
+EMS 2605C Paramedic III 3

-Paramedic III Clinical 4
+EMS 2658 Paramedic III Clinical 4

-Paramedic III Field Internship 5
+EMS 2659 Paramedic III Field Internship 5

-Paramedic I Paramedic I Clinical Paramedic II Paramedic II Clinical Paramedic III Paramedic III Clinical

-SPECIAL NOTE: Satisfactory completion of the Paramedic Program does not quarantee the acceptance by the Bureau of EMS to test for licensure.
+SPECIAL NOTE: Satisfactory completion of the Paramedic Program does not guarantee the acceptance by the Bureau of EMS to test for licensure.